A Rosetta Stone Hypothesis for Neurophenomenology: Mathematical Predictions from Predictive Processing: Introduction

-Other approaches made use of neural network models to simulate specific forms of visual phenomenology.
-Suzuki and colleagues illustrated this approach by adapting a classic deep convolutional neural network (AlexNet \cite{krizhevskyImageNetClassificationDeep2012}) to simulate the phenomenology of visual hallucinations \cite{suzukiDeepDreamVirtualReality2017}.
-This approach was recently extended through using coupled discriminative and generative neural networks to target simulated phenomenology to distinct kinds of visual hallucination, arising from different aetiologies \cite{suzukiModellingPhenomenologicalDifferences2024}.
-This general approach, while inspired by Bayesian perspectives on perception, does not directly make use of the mathematical toolkit offered by the free energy principle or active inference.
+\paragraph{Neural-network simulations of visual phenomenology.} Other approaches use neural network models to simulate specific forms of visual phenomenology.
+For example, Suzuki and colleagues illustrated this by adapting a deep convolutional neural network (AlexNet \parencite{krizhevskyImageNetClassificationDeep2012}) to simulate the phenomenology of visual hallucinations \parencite{suzukiDeepDreamVirtualReality2017}.
+This was recently extended using coupled discriminative and generative networks to target distinct hallucination profiles associated with different aetiologies \parencite{suzukiModellingPhenomenologicalDifferences2024}.
+While inspired by Bayesian perspectives on perception, this line of work does not investigate the consequences of a correspondence between beliefs and first-person experiential reports.